PlumpMath/gin-classloader-demo/README.md

     instead of comparing against `Ginjector.class`.
  2. Use the own classloader (namely `GinBridgeClassLoader.class.getClassLoader()`) as parent classloader of the `GinBridgeClassLoader`.
- 3. Use the current thread context classloader as parent classloader of the `GinBridgeClassLoader`
+ 3. Use the current thread's context classloader as parent of the `GinBridgeClassLoader`

 The first solution does not work, because it is not feasible to access the injector's annotations later on.
 Since GWT uses the current thread's context classloader to load the GinjectorGenerator, the second and third